 If you have the patience to skim over the minutiae here, there’s a lot you can learn from Rachel’s book.

-You can find Fugitive Denim: A Moving Story of People and Pants in the Borderless World of Global Trade on Amazon.
+You can find Fugitive Denim: A Moving Story of People and Pants in the Borderless World of Global Trade online.

 Looking for sustainable jeans?
-Check out our Top 7 Best Ethical Jeans Brands for 2020.
+Check out our top picks for ethical jeans brands.

 RELATED BOOK: Overdressed: The Shockingly High Cost of Cheap Fashion